Depression coaching or counselling: what’s the difference?

 If you think you may be experiencing depression, it’s important to seek help from a medical professional.
 Your GP can suggest a number of treatment options, often recommending a combination of psychotherapy and antidepressants to help treat both the immediate symptoms (with medication) and underlying causes (with therapy).

-A life coach (or a depression coach) can be a helpful addition (rather than replacement) to talking therapy or other medical treatments.
+A life coach (or a depression coach) can be a helpful addition (rather than a replacement) to talking therapy or other medical treatments.
 Your counsellor may recommend seeing a coach to help guide you through helpful approaches to achieving and setting goals or addressing other areas in your life that may be adding to your sense of dissatisfaction or affecting your overall well-being.

 While counselling looks to help you identify that ‘lightbulb moment’ – the combination or single thing that may be contributing to how you are feeling, coaching focuses more on what you can change here and now to create the outcomes you would like to see in the future.
 Although there is a common perception that therapists just work with the past and coaches focus solely on the future, coaching and counselling can in many ways overlap.